-Each faucet or appliance water

-line may be turned off.
+Each faucet or appliance water line may be turned off.
 Hot water valves are located on the left; cold water valves on the right.
-Use the provided key to turn the supply to a water line on or off.
+Use the provided key to turn on or off a water line.
 When the key is horizontal, the water line is open.
 Turning the key to the vertical position shuts that water line off.
 Each water line is labeled for easy reference.
 Snap the key into the key storage after use.

-Shut Off Valve Key Storage Key Storage Comparison Comparison
+Shut Off Valve Key Storage Key Storage Characteristics Characteristics